ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-07/SQLite-foreign-keys.md

 contentType: "tutorial"
 ---

-There was a preplexing issue we ran into when testing the [Persephone web API](https://github.com/persephone-tools/persephone-web-API/).
+There was a perplexing issue we ran into when testing the [Persephone web API](https://github.com/persephone-tools/persephone-web-API/).
 There was a foreign key constraint specified in SQLAlchemy but you could add in new entries with bogus foreign keys without the DB engine raising an `IntegrityError`.
 Why did this happen?

 <!-- end excerpt -->